Ernő Rubik: Influences

 Ernő Rubik has listed several individuals who, as he has said, "exerted a great influence over me through their work."
 These include Leonardo da Vinci, whom Rubik regards as the Renaissance man; Michelangelo, whom he respects as a polymath, painter, and sculptor; and artist M. C. Escher, who drew impossible constructions and grappled with explorations of infinity.
 As regards to philosophers and writers, Rubik admires Voltaire, Stendhal, Thomas Mann, Jean-Paul Sartre, Hungarian poet Attila József, Jules Verne, and Isaac Asimov.
 In the field of architecture, Rubik is an admirer of Frank Lloyd Wright and Le Corbusier.

 Personal life

-Rubik admits to being a lifelong bibliophile and has stated, "Books offered me the possibility of gaining knowledge of the world, nature and people."
-Rubik has stated that he has a special interest in science fiction.

-Rubik is fond of outdoor activities such as walking through nature, playing sports, and sailing on Lake Balaton.
-Rubik is also an avid gardener and has stated that "collecting succulents is my favourite pastime."
+Rubik describes himself as a lifelong bibliophile, saying "books offered me the possibility of gaining knowledge of the world, nature and people."
+He has a special interest in science fiction.
+As well, he is fond of nature walks, sports, sailing on Lake Balaton — and gardening, saying "collecting succulents is my favourite pastime."